sinister-kid/voidstranger_vita/README.md

 Game runs at 55/60fps most of the time.
 Eventual spike drops to 30/40 because effects.
 Managed to keep it above 20/25fps at the most (few) demanding points.
 Full game is payable (I think... not FULLY tested)

-Currently is posible to run the patched game with YoYoLoader but, as said, issues with save files will happen.
-The provided app here is recommended.
+UPDATED: Currently is posible to run the patched game with YoYoLoader, last update resolves the issue with save file corruption.
+So you can use the provided standalone app here or the regular YoYoLoder.

 ## Patch changes